danjweiner/AMM21/README.md

 ## Getting started

-You'll need to download this repository to access AMM.py, which contains the functions to run AMM.
+You'll need to download this repository to access AMM.py, which contains the functions to run `AMM`.
 To download this repository, run:
 ```
 git clone https://github.com/danjweiner/AMM21.git
 ```